What Is Anthropology?

 Anthropologists use these and other approaches to study all aspects of human existence, past and present.
 We include in our numbers archaeologists, who study people (but not dinosaurs) from the material traces they leave; linguistic anthropologists, who understand humans from the ways they use language; and biological anthropologists and paleoanthropologists, who understand them from their long history and immense physical variety.
 We also include sociocultural anthropologists, who document the meanings humans make of the different worlds they inhabit.

-Anthropologists do research in laboratories, on farms, in U.N. agencies, on movie sets, and in virtual worlds.
+Anthropologists do research in laboratories, on farms, in U.N. agencies, on football fields, and in virtual worlds.
 We dig, we count, we interview, and we map.
 We run experiments on pottery production and primate locomotion.
 We join groups, from religious sects to country-western bands.
 We study social movements—from #MeToo to Donald Trump’s presidential campaign.

 In U.S. universities, we are housed in the same departments; elsewhere, we are scattered across campuses.
 Many more anthropologists escape disciplinary boundaries by working outside the academy in “applied” settings—documenting heritage sites before their destruction, advocating for humane immigration policies, improving space travel, or fighting an Ebola outbreak.
 We study many different human things, in stunningly different ways.